MagicLeo21/PodcastTranscripts/EnglishPod/[024]Where_should_we_eat.md

 **DIALOGUE FIRST TIME**

+> A: Do you two have any plans for the evening?

+> B: We were thinking of checking out a restaurant in the neigbourhood.
+Do you have any suggestions?

+> A: I know this really nice Italian place.
+The food is fantastic, and the d′ecor is beautiful.
+I'd recommend giving it a try.

+> C: Actually, I'm not all that crazy about Italian food; I'm in the mood for something a bit lighter.

+> A: In that case, I know a great little bistro.
+They make a really tasty seafood platter; the fish is outstanding.

+> B: It sounds fantastic, but I'm allergic to seafood, so. . .

+> A: Okay, well, let me think. . .
+Oh, I know this great little place.
+It's just a hole in the wall, but they do the most amazing sandwiches.
+You gotta give them a try.

+> C: Ella, you took me there last time I visited, and I got food poisoning, remember?

 **Erica:** Well, I'm getting hungry just thinking about all of those great restaurants.

 **Marco:** Yeah, some really good recommendations…